Do0mi/magnet/API_DOCUMENTATION.md

 ## Message Format

-All API responses now return bilingual messages in both English and Arabic:
+All API responses now return bilingual messages in both English and Arabic for every endpoint, including all errors and successes.
+The system uses a centralized messages.js file to ensure consistency across all modules (auth, user, product, order, address, category, review, wishlist, etc.).

 ```json
 {